 16) Why can’t I continue using the application if I didn’t consent to data transfer?
 Are you treating my data differently if it’s in the U.S.?

-Thank you for your inquiry.
-We appreciate your interest in the location of your personal data, and in Under Armour’s implementation of the General Data Protection Regulation (GDPR) requirements.
+We appreciate your interest in the location of your personal data and in Under Armour’s implementation of the General Data Protection Regulation (GDPR) requirements.

 As part of this notice, we may also inform you that laws in the U.S. may be viewed as less protective than those of your country or region.
-However, this does not mean Under Armour is treating your data with any less protections when transferred.
+However, this does not mean Under Armour is treating your data with any less protection when transferred.
 We believe the principles laid out in the General Data Protection Regulation (GDPR) will become the global standard.
-Under Armour therefore has adopted high-level principles from the regulation, as well as other similar regional regulations, and is working to apply them globally throughout our consumer journey.
+Under Armour, therefore, has adopted high-level principles from the regulation, as well as other similar regional regulations, and is working to apply them globally throughout our consumer journey.
 Under Armour’s global information and cyber security team is dedicated to ensuring your personal and sensitive data is protected.
-With a foundation in the National Institute of Standards and Technology (NIST) Cyber Security framework, we maintain a layered approach to build security in to everything that we do.
+With a foundation in the National Institute of Standards and Technology (NIST) Cyber Security framework, we maintain a layered approach to build security into everything that we do.

 Without your consent to the collection, use, processing, and transfer of your personal data the app cannot properly operate.
 The GDPR does not require companies to continue providing services to a user after they have withdrawn their consent to something that is core to the enabling the service to function.
 However, if you do not provide consent, or later decide to remove consent, you will still be able to access some of the incredible features and content that do not require an account.
 Specifically, you can continue to gather insights and inspiration from our blogs, forums, and social media communities.
-You will also be able to view certain routes or workouts (set as public) and events on our MapMyFitness sites, search the MyFitnessPal Food Database, and use our calorie calculators.
+You will also be able to view certain routes or workouts (set as public).

 Why?
 At Under Armour, our mission is to make consumers and end-users better by enabling their ability to achieve their goals.
 The purpose of the app is to provide the ability to measure and track success over time.
 Collection of health-related data is necessary to do that.

 Therefore, we cannot allow you to continue to use the application without consenting, because the application would not work or function without the two primary consents.
-If you choose not to consent, you can still browse our suite of free content on our blogs and social media sites, as well as explore any publicly posted routes on MapMyFitness or explore our nutrition database on MyFitnessPal.
+If you choose not to consent, you can still browse our suite of free content on our blogs and social media sites, as well as explore any publicly posted routes on MapMyFitness.
 You are free to withdraw your consent at any time and request that Under Armour delete your account.
 However, we hope that you will continue to be a part of our community and that we can continue to support you as you work to achieve your fitness and nutrition goals.